 - Zippered access compartment

 Two shots were made with a Remington 870 shotgun which is typical for a home defense shotgun nowadays.
 At 5 yards, which is just across the room, the number 8 birdshot covers a larger area while the buckshot had its bigger pellets spread out a little bit.
 At these distances, both buckshot and birdshot shotgun shells will be very lethal.
+In the case of a birdshot, the majority of the wound is clustered right in the middle causing a rathole effect.
+This is where a large portion of the shot actually goes through causing a very significant wound.

 - Securely holds six 12Ga shotgun shells in durable, flexible carrier